swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 Overview
 ========

-This document specifies the way "digital coins" work in Swaptacular.
+This document specifies the way *digital coins* work in Swaptacular.

 In `Swaptacular`_\'s terminology, the word "debtor" means a Swaptacular currency, with its respective issuer.
-"Digital coin" is a specifically formatted URL, which uniquely identifies a debtor (a currency) in Swaptacular, and contains a link to a document that describes the currency.
+A "digital coin" is a specially formatted URL, which uniquely identifies a debtor (a currency) in Swaptacular, and contains a link to a document that describes the currency.